sugestio/sugestio-java/README.md

 	client.addConsumption(loan);
 	client.shutdown();

 Recommending new books to user 1407 is easy.
 Each recommendation object has an Item ID associated with it.
 In our case, this ID is the ISBN number.
-Let's assume our library application has a method <code>getBook()</code> which looks up a book based on its ISBN number.

 	SugestioClient client = new SugestioClient("sandbox", "demo");
 	List<Recommendation> recommendations = client.getRecommendations("1407");